 Planning what we want to be surrounded by at end of life is all well and good, but what do we want to be surrounded by right now?
 Living now in an aware way is the best practice for one’s dying time.
 The True to Life Group offers an opportunity to practice weekly speaking what’s true right now from your deepest self, and to be heard in a non-judgmental way.
 In fact, you can ask the group for whatever will serve you best: just listening, empathy, reflecting back what they heard you say, or advice.

-The group meets over Zoom on Thursdays from 10-12 Pacific Time.
+The group meets over Zoom.
 It is intentionally kept small (7 or 8 people) in order to foster a safe container for sharing.
 Please contact Bhakti if you would like to be on the waiting list.
+I am open to starting a second weekly group.

 This is a collage I made last week.
 I call it my guide card.
 The solidity of the bus and the certainty of the maps contrast with the unknown in the upper left-hand corner.
 That unknowingness is where we are right now in this pandemic.